OpenIndiana/oi-userland/components/runtime/openjdk-21/patches/README.txt

 See also README-zero.txt for note on a project zero variant.

+21.0.8

+Poller implDeregister() signature change.

+Need extra pipewire patch.

+Cleanup: remove unused check_addr0_done.

+Cleanup: remove the Studio type linkage block from the gcc header.

+Cleanup: remove the unshuffle_list.txt hunk.

+Cleanup: Correct DTRACE_INSTRUMENTED_OBJS.

+Fix: Correct type argument to sema_init.

+Cleanup: Duplicate check for SC_CLK_TCK.

+21.0.7

+Minor patch noise.

+Needed to fix up jline due to updates, to match changes in other platforms.

+Fix incorrect LDFLAGS in TestFilesCompilation.gmk, see illumos-port-28.patch

+os::print_tos_pc() has been centralized, so remove our copy.

+Cleanup: Move the mapfiles (symbol files) to the right place.

+Cleanup: Remove the use of lp rather than lpr; all supported systems can or even should be using CUPS rather than legacy lp.

+Cleanup: Remove /usr/bin/sh override in PrintServiceLookupProvider.java.

+Cleanup: Define -D_REENTRANT for non-gcc (ie clang) builds

+Cleanup: Remove unused global UseOSErrorReporting.

+Cleanup: Remove long unused sysThreadAvailableStackWithSlack()

+21.0.6

+Minor patch noise.

 Cleanup: remove audio solaris 7 compatibility code

 Cleanup: use pset_getloadavg() directly